 If you need an electric turbine paint gun with the option to use a whole range of paints and varnishes then get the 590 as it will do it all.
 Although if you just needed it to do normal water-based low sheen internal paint the 570 will be fine.

 The Flexio 570 only has two adjustments a high and low setting which has been calibrated for most paints and varnishes.
 So if you want to save some money then the Flexio 570 is a cheaper option.

 Tips for a perfect paint finish

-When painting with spray gun you have to change the style of the way you paint.
+When painting with an electric spray gun you have to change the style of the way you paint.
 When using a turbine sprayer it’s important to have a graceful stroke action.
 When painting walls you will need to have a gap of 20cm to 30cm away from the wall.
 Any closer and you risk having a thicker paint application.
 Further away and you will have an uneven coat.

 Always release the trigger at the end of a run.
 Many new painters will hold onto the trigger at a change of direction.
 This will waste paint either spraying into the air or it will lay down a double coat of paint in one spot.
-This can case paint runs.
+This can cause paint runs.

 Always purge out the paint from your sprayer after completing a wall or paint job.
 Even if you are just filling up your paint tin just purge the line.
 To do this just press slightly on the trigger to run some low volume air through the lines.

 When painting the ceiling it’s important to turn the paint pickup tube to the back of the jar.
 This is so when you tilt the paint gun towards the ceiling there won’t be an air gap.
-When I was painting my ceiling white in preparation to installing my kitchen downlights I found it best to have the spraypainter pointed at a 45-degree angle.
+When I was painting my ceiling white in preparation for installing my kitchen downlights I found it best to have the spraypainter pointed at a 45-degree angle.